-Do you think the corn farms threw out the unwanted corn?
+Do you think the corn farms threw out unwanted corn?
 Nope.
-Instead they found more markets including ethanol for our cars and feeding us, our pets and our horses.
+Instead, they found more markets including ethanol for our cars and feeding us, our pets and our horses.

 The only good thing about grain is …. nothing.

-Having concentrated carbohydrates available every day, year round is unnatural.
-It causes strain on the horse’s body systems which take it’s toll on the whole horse.
+Having concentrated carbohydrates available every day, year-round is unnatural.
+It causes strain on the horse’s body systems which takes its toll on the whole horse.
 It does this through mitochondrial exhaustion and insulin hormone communication disruption.
-This results in disease of your horse as well as many unwanted behaviors coming from a horse that just doesn’t feel good.
+This results in the disease of your horse as well as many unwanted behaviors coming from a horse that just doesn’t feel good.

 Carbohydrate isn’t the only problem in horse nutrition.
-There are lectins, GMO, pesticides, inflammatory oils, and over supplementation.
-All to be discussed with the final blog on how you CAN make a difference in your horses.
+There are lectins, GMOs, pesticides, inflammatory oils, and over-supplementation.
+All is to be discussed with the final blog on how you CAN make a difference in your horses.